SCSTEM/scstem.org/wiki/donations/amazon-smile.md

 4. And that's it!
 Just make sure anytime you make a purchase through Amazon, you are going to [smile.amazon.com](https://smile.amazon.com) and not amazon.com.

 :::tip
-If you use Google Chrome, Mozilla Firefox, or Microsoft Edge, there is a great Extension/Add-on called _Amazon Smile Redirect_ which will automatically redirect your browser to Amazon Smile whenever you visit.
+If you use Google Chrome, Mozilla Firefox, or Microsoft Edge, there is a great Extension/Add-on called _AmazonSmile Redirect_ which will automatically redirect your browser to AmazonSmile whenever you visit.

 - [Chrome Web Store](https://chrome.google.com/webstore/detail/amazon-smile-redirect/ejglonclnjogoiegggjjcpapffbnangg?hl=en)
 - [Firefox Add-on Store](https://addons.mozilla.org/en-US/firefox/addon/amazon_smile_redirect/)